ethanWallace/nextjs-webcomponent-hydration/README.md

 > Beware: The solution here is far from perfect and not what I would recommend doing currently.
 Converting nodes to other formats is CPU heavy (and GC heavy because of the many objects created).
+> I rather recommend creating native components for the framework you use (React in case of NextJS) and create wrappers around them to render the DSD.

 ## WebComponent with React/NextJS SSR and Hydration